Signal processing approach to mesh refinement in simulations of axisymmetric droplet dynamics: Numerical results

 Next, we confirm the scaling law (\ref{eq:scaling_nie2}) using our numerical results.
 The procedure is essentially the same as in NS04.
 Firstly, in Fig.\ref{fig:scaling_rz}(a), we plot $r_\text{min}^{{3/2}}$ versus $t$ and fit a straight line to the data points.
-As one can easily see, the fitted line clearly explains the linear behavior of $r_\text{min}^{{3}/{2}}$, which strongly suggests that the solution is in the self-similar regime.
+As one can easily see, the fitted line clearly explains the linear behavior of $r_\text{min}^{{3}/{2}}$, which suggests that the solution is in the self-similar regime.
 Secondly, by extrapolating the line to $r^{{3}/{2}}_\text{min}=0$, we obtain an estimate $t_p\approx1.8951$, which is slightly smaller than $t_p\approx1.89523$ obtained in NS04.
 Thirdly, the coordinate $z_\text{min}$ is plotted in Fig.\ref{fig:scaling_rz}(b) as a function of $(t_p-t)^{{2}/{3}}$ using the value of $t_p$ estimated at the previous step, and then another straight line is fitted to the data points.
 Although it is not as clear as for $r^{{3}/{2}}_\text{min}$, it is still reasonable to conclude that the results are well explained by the fitted line.
-Again, by extending the line to $(t_p-t)^{{2}/{3}}=0$, we obtain an estimate $z_p\approx 1.4973$, while the estimate by NS04 is $z_p\approx 1.49839$.
-The deviations of our estimates from those in NS04 are arguably due to the gaps between the last data points and the end-points of the fitted lines.
-However, we believe that it is safe to claim that our results are slightly better than the computation by NS04 with the uniform parametrization and $N=8000$.
+Again, by extending the line to $(t_p-t)^{{2}/{3}}=0$, we obtain an estimate $z_p\approx 1.4973$, while that by NS04 is $z_p\approx 1.49839$.
+From these results, we believe that our simulation with $N=2048$ resolves the singularity formation slightly better than one by NS04 with the uniform parametrization and $N\approx 8000$.
+However, it should be also pointed out that the deviations of our estimates from those in NS04 are arguably due to the fact that our mesh refinement scheme fails to continue simulations at further smaller length-scales, where simple universal scalings such as (\ref{eq:scaling_nie2}) can be distinguished from more complicated situations including bubble collapse dominated by inertia \cite{EgFoLeSn2007} and droplet formations affected by weak viscosity \cite{DeHeHaVeRoKeEgBo2018}.
+The failure of our simulation is attributed mainly to the lack of an adaptive stepsize control, which is required to handle large interfacial velocity near singularity formations as well as the stiffness $\Delta t \leq C \Delta s_\text{min} ^{3/2}$ that becomes more severe as the spatial resolution is improved.
+This drawback is due to the introduction of the time delay $\tau$ in (\ref{eq:def_ratio_approx}) linked to the stepsize and the classical Runge-Kutta method, which prevents us from updating $\Delta t$ in a meaningful manner.
+Regarding this point, a promising strategy may be to use some interpolation technique in the temporal direction so that the delay $\tau$ can be untied from $\Delta t$ and fixed at a sufficiently small value.
+Such flexibility may also allow to use more stable time-integration schemes than the classical Runge-Kutta method.
+We hope to address this issue in future investigations.